Phoenix Sky Harbor International Airport

 The airport is also home to the 161st Air Refueling Wing (161 ARW), an Air Mobility Command (AMC)–gained unit of the Arizona Air National Guard.
-The military enclave is known as the Goldwater Air National Guard Base.
-One of two flying units in the Arizona ANG, the 161 ARW currently flies the KC-135R Stratotanker aircraft.
+The military enclave is known as Goldwater Air National Guard Base.
+One of two flying units in the Arizona ANG, the 161 ARW flies the KC-135R Stratotanker aircraft.
 In addition to its domestic role as a National Guard unit, answering to the Governor of Arizona, the 161 ARW also performs both a stateside and overseas role as a USAF organization, supporting air refueling and air mobility missions worldwide.

 History

+Early history

-Sky Harbor Airport's evocative name was conceived by J. Parker Van Zandt, the owner of Scenic Airways, in 1928.
-However, the reasoning for the name is apparently unknown.
-Sky Harbor was built in late 1928 through early 1929 initially with one runway and was the fourth airport built in Phoenix.
+Sky Harbor Airport's evocative name was conceived by J. Parker Van Zandt, the owner of Scenic Airways, who purchased 278 acres of farmland for Scenic's winter operations in November 1928.
+Sky Harbor was not only named but founded and built by Van Zandt in late 1928.
+He immediately commenced building a 100 x 120 foot airplane hangar and through early 1929 built one runway.
+This was the fourth airport built in Phoenix.
 Scenic Airways, lacking funds after the infamous Stock Market Crash of 1929, sold the airport to Acme Investment Company, which owned the airport until 1935, when the city of Phoenix purchased Sky Harbor airport from Acme for $100,000.